 Long-term archiving of research data is central to good academic practice: It is necessary for the fundamental accountability of research findings that are based on respective data.
 Furthermore, the archiving makes it possible for the data to be used in further research projects in the future.

-If you would like to archive already existing research data or are planning a new research project, do not hesitate to contact us.
+If you want to archive already existing research data or are planning a new research project, do not hesitate to contact us.

 Dr. Maria Effinger